This step-by-step guide provides a guide to finding information for your assignment.

 Experiment with combinations of search words to find a good range of articles on your topic.

 Other tips for finding books:

-References on Learn or in your course outline have already been evaluated for quality.
+References on Learn have already been evaluated for quality.
 You will need to evaluate sources that you find yourself.
 Think critically about the information you find.
 The quality of your information will contribute to the quality of your assignment.